projectsveltos/sveltos/docs/jsonnet_extension.md

 The `path` field specifies the location within the Git repository where the jsonnet file is stored.
 Once Flux detects changes in the repository and syncs it, the jsonnet-controller will automatically invoke the jsonnet module and store the output in the Status section of the JsonnetSource instance.

 At this point, you can use Sveltos' [template](template.md) feature to deploy the output of jsonnet (Kubernetes resources) to a managed cluster.
+The Kubernetes add-on controller will take care of deploying it.
 Here's an example configuration using a ClusterProfile[^2]:

 ```yaml
 apiVersion: config.projectsveltos.io/v1alpha1